ProfJski/RayLib-Examples/README.md

 ## Raindrop simulator
 Simulates raindrops coalescing and falling down a window pane, which I've always found beautiful.
 The code isn't pretty; I was experimenting with C++ classes.
 Raindrops 2.0 brings improved collision detection with much faster performance.
 Large, fast drops now leave streaks of droplets behind them on the glass.
 Drop shape now changes with velocity.
+Number below the frame rate is the number of drops in the simulation.
+You can alter the code to change drop size and frequency.
 ![Raindrops](images/raindrops.gif)

 ## Koch Curve